 Since you first learned how to brush your teeth, you have been told about the importance of maintaining a daily dental hygiene routine.
 One that includes brushing twice a day, flossing, and using a mouth rinse.
 You also know about the importance of visiting your dentist every 6 months for a cleaning and an exam.
 But, even though you do all of this, did you know that you can still have tooth decay?
-There are numerous personal habits that may encourage tooth decay.
+There are numerous personal habits that may encourage this.

 What Causes Tooth Decay?

 Plaque is the sticky bacterial substance that collects around your teeth and gum lines when you eat or drink sugars and carbohydrates.
 When plaque accumulates, it produces a form of acid that can eat away at tooth enamel.
 This can cause tiny holes that result in tooth decay.
 Plaque is also a major factor in gum tissue infections.
 Tooth decay is a dental problem that does not repair itself and will need to be cared for by a dentist.